dkirchhof/rpc-express/README.md

 1. Connect the wrapper to an express server.
 Define the endpoint and use the raw body parser:
     ```ts
     import { raw } from "body-parser";
-    import { connectRemoteFunctions } from "rpc-express/server";
+    import { connectRemoteFunctions } from "rpc-express";

     app.use(raw());